Staveley Coal and Iron Company: History

 By 1980, BSC sold off sections of the site as they divested themselves of non-core activities and by 2007 most of the former works at Staveley has been shut down and cleared.
 The last plant remaining was a p-aminophenol plant that produced active ingredients for paracetamol production.
 The site ceased production in June 2012, ending over 100 years of chemical production at Staveley.
 The site has since been demolished.

-Eric Varley, a former Chesterfield Labour MP and cabinet minister, was an apprentice with the company after leaving school before becoming a trade union official and, much latter, Chairman of another local firm Coalite.
+Eric Varley, a former Chesterfield Labour MP and cabinet minister, was an apprentice with the company after leaving school before becoming a trade union official and, much later, Chairman of another local firm Coalite.